Preparing for a Hearing

-- Review this information carefully because there may be new material you haven't previously seen.
+- Review this information carefully because there may be new material you have not previously seen.

 - The Honor Code Council will receive both your information and the instructor's information in a full, complete briefing packet before the scheduled start time of your review.

-- The hearing isn't a trial or a legal proceeding, but simply an opportunity to tell your side of the story and for the Honor Code Council to determine, given the available information, if it is more likely than not that a violation of the Honor Code has occurred.
+- The hearing is not a trial or a legal proceeding, but simply an opportunity to tell your side of the story and for the Honor Code Council to determine, given the available information, if it is more likely than not that a violation of the Honor Code has occurred.

 - The suggested dress code is attire that shows respect for the Honor Code Council hearing and for the seriousness of the situation.